JoeKnittel/joeknittel.github.io/_posts/2021-01-15-A-Note-On-Posts.md

 ### What to Expect

-Blog posts will be comprised of:
+The vast majority of blog posts will take one of the following forms:

 1. `Summaries of major projects` I've completed, referencing code hosted on my GitHub

-2. Discussions on `useful tools` I've recently come across (not-so-well-known program features, software libraries, etc.)
+2. Demonstrations of `useful tools` I've recently come across (not-so-well-known program features, software libraries, etc.)

 3. `Book reviews` covering a broad range of scientific topics